2022 Annual Report

 We are thrilled to share that 2022 was a year of progress and growth in which we hit extraordinary milestones and celebrated a Decade of Success!

 We are filled with immense gratitude as we reflect on the work we have accomplished together in our ongoing mission to end gender-based violence and improve the lives of women and girls in rural, indigenous communities.
-While we celebrate our accomplishments from the last ten years, we eagerly look forward to the next ten.
+While we celebrate our accomplishments from the last ten years, we eagerly look forward to the next decade.

 Thank you for being a critical part of our success.